oahray/kwik-help/README.md

 ### Dependencies
 This is a NodeJS application with an express server and a Mongo Database.
 These two dependencies must be installed on your machine before you install the others listed in this project's `package.json`.

+**NOTE** that this version was built with Node v.14.5.0 and might not function properly with lower Node versions.
+A Node Version Manager configuration (`.nvmrc`) has been included at the root of the application.
+If you have nvm installed, simply run `nvmrc use` to switch to (or install that version).

 ### Installing dependencies.
 #### NodeJS
 There are two options you can choose from.